-Since 1985, the Senckenberg Research Institute, Department of Botany and Molecular Evolution, has been mapping biotope types throughout the entire city area – excluding some larger industrial facilities – on behalf of the city council of Frankfurt/Main.
+Since 1985, the Senckenberg Research Institute, Division of Botany and Molecular Evolution, has been mapping biotope types throughout the entire city area – excluding some larger industrial facilities – on behalf of the city council of Frankfurt/Main.

 The connection of the biodiversity mapping to the Senckenberg Research Institute is obvious, as one focus of Senckenberg’s research traditionally lies in the Rhine-Main area and regional flora and fauna have been documented in the collections for more than 200 years.
 This provides excellent prerequisites for recording, assessing and documenting changes in flora and fauna.
 In cooperation with the “Hessische Landesanstalt für Umwelt” and the City of Frankfurt am Main, the 10th meeting of the working group “Biodiversity mapping in urban areas” was held at the Senckenberg Research Institute in 1988, the results of which were published in the “Courier Forschungsinstitut Senckenberg”, vol. 126.